-The rise of bionic technology, like ‘wearables’ and ‘exoskeletons’, push the physical boundaries of the human body.
-Smart clothing, smart glasses, bionic arms and even smart contact lenses have the potential to support logistic employees when it comes to process execution or optimization and communication, and also to minimize health and security risks.
+The rise of bionic technology, like ‘wearables’ and ‘exoskeletons’, pushes the physical boundaries of the human body.
+Smart clothing, smart glasses, bionic arms and even smart contact lenses have the potential to support logistics employees during process execution or optimization and communication, and also to minimize health and security risks.

 Exoskeletons can be considered as ‘wearable robot suits’ that boost the human body in terms of strength and endurance.
 This technology is currently used for rehabilitation in the health sector and for handling heavy equipment in the industry.